AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/set-up-the-ipad-or-android-tablet.md

 Sync to be sure the people you've added are there.

 1. Open your event in the iPad or Android app.
 1. Look for the people.
-If you don't see them, tap **Sync** to sync the app and reload the Events people list.
+If you don't see them, tap **[!UICONTROL Sync]** to sync the app and reload the Events people list.

    **iPad**